-When you’re working as a writer or an artist, sometimes, you need to generate ideas independently.
+When working as a writer or an artist, you sometimes need to generate ideas independently.
 To solve a problem or to come up with a creative masterpiece or creative content, the individual approach works for idea generation in this case.
-The hurdle arises when a person undergoes a “writer’s” block, for instance, because it leads to unproductivity.
+The hurdle arises when a person undergoes “writer’s” block, for instance, because it leads to unproductivity.

 Nominal Group Technique

 Idea generation using the nominal group technique involves a group consisting of 2 to 10 participants.
-Findings show that the Silicon Valley Ideo company gained their product innovations like the Apple Mouse, I-Zone camera, etc., from their regular group brainstorming sessions.
+Findings show that the Silicon Valley Ideo company gained product innovations from their regular group brainstorming sessions, like the Apple Mouse, I-Zone camera, etc..
 On the other hand, students or a group of writers use this method in prewriting.
 (Source)

 Mind mapping is a variation of idea generation, which is a visual method.
 Also known as clustering or “brain drawing,” mind mapping helps connect the relationship between ideas generated after brainstorming.
 It is the link of existing concepts.

 Free-listing/Outlining is an essential prewriting activity that gives structure to the article or the ideas generated.
 This method is helpful for thought organization.
-The sentences you create in the group brainstorming session form the outline, which serves as a guideline for the writer.
+The sentences you create in the group brainstorming session form the outline, a guideline for the writer.

 It is a technique that enables you to utilize keywords, summarizing the topic in a particular paragraph.